 - the human right to science

-Elisa’s recent and current activities include:
+Elisa’s other recent activities include:

 - Guest-editing a special issue of the Review of European, Comparative and International Environmental Law (RECIEL) on comparative environmental law (volume 24:4, 2015);

 - Guest-editing a special issue of Marine Policy on synergies betweeen Sustainable Development Goal (SDG) 14 on oceans and the other SDGs in 2017, available online here;

 - Preparing the second edition of her monograph Corporate Environmental Accountability in International Law (Oxford University Press);